NP-hardness of SVP in Euclidean Space: Locally dense lattices

-In our de-randomization, we will take $A$ to be the projection map of $V$ to the first $r$ coordinates, that is, $A(z_1,\cdots, z_n)^T =(z_1,\cdots, z_r)^T$.
-Namely, $A = (I_r, 0_{r, n-r})$, where $I_r$ is the $r\times r$ identity matrix, and $0_{r, n-r}$ denotes the $r\times (n-r)$ zero matrix.
-If in the definition, we only require part (1) and the weaker assumption that $V$ has subexponentially many elements (without the projection part $A(V)$), then $\mathcal{L}$ is called a locally dense lattice in the weaker sense.
-If we require both part (1) and part (2) as in the definition, then $\mathcal{L}$ is a locally dense lattice as defined above, also called a locally dense lattice in the strong sense, to distinguish it from the weaker sense.
-Usually, a locally dense lattice in the weaker sense can be proved to be a locally dense lattice in the strong sense, with some extra work.
-So, the most crucial starting part is to construct a locally dense lattice in the weaker sense.
+If we only require Property (1) and the weaker condition that the set $V$ itself has subexponentially many elements (omitting the projection constraint on $A(V)$), then $\mathcal{L}$ is called a \emph{locally dense lattice in the weaker sense}.
+If we require both Property (1) and Property (2) as defined above, then $\mathcal{L}$ is a \emph{locally dense lattice in the strong sense}.
+Generally, a locally dense lattice in the weaker sense can be shown to be locally dense in the strong sense with some additional work.
+Thus, constructing a locally dense lattice in the weaker sense is the most critical initial milestone.